nairouz/SAGE-reID/docs/GET_STARTED.md

 - Deformable DETR: [[official repo](https://github.com/fundamentalvision/Deformable-DETR)] [[our repo](https://github.com/MCG-NJU/MOTIP/releases/download/v0.1/r50_deformable_detr_coco.pth)]

-### Pre-train DETR on Specific Datasets
+### Pre-train  ViT-B/16 on Specific Source Datasets

-To accelerate the convergence, we will first pre-train DETR on the corresponding dataset (target dataset) to serve as the initialization for subsequent MOTIP training.
+we will first pre-train  ViT-B/16 on the corresponding dataset (source dataset) to serve as the initialization for subsequent domain adaptation step.

 #### Our Pre-trained Weights